ErwanBarbedor/Plume_-_TextEngine/readme.md

 ## Documentation

-The syntax is quite similar to that of LaTeX.
+The syntax is quite similar to that of LaTeX, but Plume behaves very differently.

 Note : In the examples shown, superfluous spaces have been removed for clarity.